hyperledger/fabric/docs/source/performance.md

 Network performance generally scales with CPU allocated to peer nodes, so providing each peer (and CouchDB if used) with the maximum CPU capacity is recommended.
 For orderer nodes, a general guideline is 1 CPU with 2 GB of Memory.

 As the amount of state data grows, database storage performance can slow down, especially when using CouchDB as the state database.
-Therefore, you should plan to add  compute resources to your environment over time, while continuously monitoring your network components and adjusting to any thresholds being exceeded.
+Therefore, you should plan to add more compute resources to your environment over time, while continuously monitoring your network components and adjusting to any thresholds being exceeded.

 ## Peer considerations